enmanuelduran/enmascript/content/articles/2019-02-27-higher-order-functions-and-some-great-applications-in-javascript.md

 **Super powered checklist:**

 1.  [x] Receives a starting point: **Yes.** (Passed as an argument).
-2.  [x] If starting point is an odd number counts in intervals of 5: **Yes**.
+2.  [x] If the starting point is an odd number it counts in intervals of 5: **Yes**.
-3.  [x] If starting point is an even number counts in intervals of 10: **Yes.**
+3.  [x] If the starting point is an even number it counts in intervals of 10: **Yes.**
-4.  [x] It's able to execute the counter immediatly after providing the starting point
+4.  [x] It's able to execute the counter immediately after providing the starting point
 5.  [x] It's able to execute the counter at a later point in the flow
 6.  [x] It keeps the variables encapsulated, isolated from the outer scope.
 7.  [x] Makes the calculations for `interval` when needed.

 ### Point 4.
-"It's able to execute the counter immediatly after providing the starting point"
+"It's able to execute the counter immediately after providing the starting point"

 **Yes.** When we execute our function like `counterToOneHundred(1)()` we're defining the variables and returning the anonymous function definition inside in the first function call and then executing the inner function in the second call.